emailjs/emailjs-imap-client/README.md

 ## Usage

   1. Download the source of this repo
-  2. Install dependencies with `bower install imapHandler mimefuncs`
+  2. Install dependencies with `bower install imapHandler mimefuncs utf7`
   3. Add this directory as a packaged app either to FirefoxOS simulato/device or Chrome extensions
   4. Start the simulator and open browserbox app